Typical3o/Projectile-Motion-W-Air-Friction/README.md

 # Projectile-Motion-W-Air-Friction
 This Jupyter Notebook shows the meethod of analyzing projectile motion with air friction in a general case, as well as using real-life objects such as a golf ball and soccer ball.
+The project idea as well as the method of solving the differential equation, and most the expressions and equations used are also referenced and followed from the following YouTube video: https://youtu.be/b9S_L1AaJNw?si=cALhzdm5SaghnIY5